Valerie June

-Valerie June Hockett (born January 10, 1982) is an American singer, songwriter, Grammy-nominated, multi-instrumentalist, and author.
+Valerie June Hockett (born January 10, 1982) is a Grammy-nominated American singer, songwriter, multi-instrumentalist, and author.
 Her music draws influence from many genres, including psychedelic folk, indie rock, Appalachian, bluegrass, country soul, symphonic pop, and blues, as well as from her southern roots and later East coast life.
 She is signed to Concord Music Group worldwide.

 Early life

-Born in Jackson, Tennessee on January 10, 1982, June is the second of five children.
+Born in Jackson, Tennessee, on January 10, 1982, June is the second of five children.
 As a child growing up in Humboldt, she was exposed to gospel music at her local church and R&B and soul music via her father, Emerson Hockett.
 As a teenager, her first job was with her father, owner of Hockett Construction in West Tennessee, and a part-time promoter for gospel singers and Prince, K-Ci & JoJo, and Bobby Womack.
 She helped by hanging posters in town.
 Her father died in 2016.

 Musical career

 2000–2009: Career beginnings

 June relocated to Memphis in 2000 and began recording and performing at the age of 19, in the duo Bella Sun.
 After her marriage ended, she began working as a solo artist, combining blues, gospel and Appalachian folk in a style that she describes as "organic moonshine roots music", and learning guitar, banjo, and lap-steel guitar.
 She became associated with the Memphis-based Broken String Collective.

 In 2009 she was a featured artist on MTV's online series $5 Cover (following the lives of Memphis musicians attempting to make ends meet), and in 2010 she recorded the EP Valerie June and the Tennessee Express, a collaboration with Old Crow Medicine Show.